Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

   - Buyer Zip
   - Conveyance Date

-•       We discovered 1,934 duplicates on home_prices.csv file
+•       We discovered 1,934 duplicates on home_prices.csv file.

-•	Duplicate data was dropped using: .drop_duplicates()
+•	Duplicate data was dropped using: .drop_duplicates().

 •	Finally, the cleaned file was saved as a csv.